 Helping someone learn a new job presents a special challenge for the supervisor or lead worker.
 Using effective demonstrations, coaching, modeling, and feedback techniques require specific skills to make one-on-one or small group instruction really work.

-The purpose of this course is to discuss ways in which you can become a successful On-The-Job (OJT) trainer.
+The purpose of this module is to discuss ways in which you can become a successful On-The-Job (OJT) trainer.
 Only experience will provide you the skills you need to feel accomplished at presenting OJT training.
 At the end of this module, however, you should have enough information, along with some practice, to conduct an OJT session with confidence.

 The purpose of OJT is to provide the employee with task-specific knowledge and skills in his or her job/work area.
 The knowledge and skills presented during on-the-job training are directly related to those they will perform on the job.

 OJT can be one of the best training methods because it is planned, organized, and can be conducted at the employee's workstation.
 OJT is generally the most common method used to broaden employee skills and increase productivity.
 It is particularly appropriate for developing skills unique to an employee's job.
 And, did you know that most safety training requires hands-on practice and demonstration, so OJT is a great way to make sure you meet OSHA expectations.

 To prepare to conduct an OJT session, the first step is to develop your lesson plan.
 If you already have a Job Hazard Analysis (JHA) or Job Safety Analysis (JSA) completed for the task being trained, it's just a matter of using that document as your lesson plan.
 For more information on developing JHAs please see OSHAcademy Course 706.